-This entry was created to preserve basic information about the ongoing drought in Minnesota for historical purposes, and will be updated as time and resources permit.
+This entry was created to preserve basic information about the 2021 drought in Minnesota for historical purposes, and will no longer be updated.
 For real-time drought information, please go here.

 A major drought overtook Minnesota during 2021, as persistent moisture deficits combined with above-normal temperatures across the state.
 In some parts of the state, the drought was as serious as anything experienced in over 40 years, though for most of the state it was the worst drought in 10-30 years.
 Although the period of greatest intensification and expansion began during the summer of 2021, dry conditions had been building in many areas during since early and mid-2020.